 Every employer has a value proposition to deliver on to its people, which includes looking after both personal and professional growth and wellbeing.
 That has taken on new dimensions in 2020, as employers find themselves needing to be their employees’ friend, therapist, safety supervisor, community builder and megaphone for social justice.
 That’s a lot of hats to wear, and yet it’s clear these and more will be part of the new baseline expectations employees have.

-The pressure mounts to craft the right employee value proposition
+The pressure mounts to craft the right employee value proposition.

 Companies are finding they must make sometimes large transitions to play these roles, and are doing so amidst a background of significant tensions.
 The current economic climate is forcing a contraction of the workforce at the exact moment employers are being called on to deepen their commitment to their employee base.
 Financial concerns are ever more urgent but are often at odds with being a good world citizen.
 And digital transformation is accelerating faster than ever before, at a moment when people are desperately seeking more humanity.
+Let’s take a closer look at what to keep in mind as your organization begins developing an employee value proposition for the future.

 The pressure to be on the right side of history in such a cataclysmic moment is very intense, and historic efforts haven’t always threaded the needle of these tensions successfully.
 We’ve all seen companies that have made big statements on purpose, culture, social responsibility and diversity—but in an effort to prioritize customers and shareholders, many have not delivered on them.
 2020 has served as a fresh reminder that businesses can’t pick and choose amongst stakeholders anymore—the survivors of this crisis will prioritize customers, shareholders and employees, as well as communities and society, to truly be good corporate citizens.